Blowout Cards HACKED: Collectors Hit For $100K +

 Company owner Tom Fish was last spotted at the Topps 65th Anniversary Party with $50,000 worth of invites.

 The high profile attack of the Topps website should have put eCommerce stores in the sports card space on notice.
-Clearly Blowout Cards dropped the ball and the nightmare stories from their customers are starting to pour in.

 If you own an eCommerce website, including a group break site, get your website secured now or this could happen to you!